Tri-Ergon: Tobis and cartel wars

 Although Tobis-Klangfilm's preparations were complete by the spring of 1929, Warner Bros. was still technically far ahead and in May 1929 tried to present The Singing Fool in Germany, a Part-Talkie with Al Jolson in a follow-up to The Jazz Singer.

 Tobis-Klangfilm sued both Warner Bros. and Electrical Research Products, Inc. (ERPI)—Western Electric's subsidiary for distributing its sound motion picture equipment—for patent infringement.
 After a number of court cases, on 22 July 1929 the German appeals court upheld Tobis-Klangfilm's exclusive rights to sound-on-film recording in Germany: the company was victorious in all subsequent appeals.

 Tobis-Klangfilm won further injunctions in Switzerland, Hungary, Czechoslovakia, Holland, and Austria.
 Even William Fox, owner of Tri-Ergon's American rights, was prevented from presenting films in Berlin.
 No American films were shown at all in Berlin, and Tobis-Klang refused an offer from ERPI, Will H. Hays organised an American boycott through his company Motion Picture Producers and Distributors of America (MPPDA).

-The première of Carmine Gallone's Tobis production, Das Land ohne Frauen ('The Land Without Women') - almost two hours long - on September 30, 1929, was hailed by reviews in the press as "the first feature-length German sound film".
+The première of Carmine Gallone's Tobis production, Das Land ohne Frauen ('The Land Without Women') – almost two hours long – on September 30, 1929, was hailed by reviews in the press as "the first feature-length German sound film".

-On 29 October 1929 the Wall Street Crash occurred, triggering a worldwide financial crisis.
+On 29 October 1929 the Wall Street crash occurred, triggering a worldwide financial crisis.

+Die Nacht gehört uns (The Night Belongs to Us) directed by Carl Froelich, was released on 23 December 1929, with sound recording by :de:Joseph Massolle and Guido Bagier.

 Ufa's first major sound film, Melody of the Heart, was released in December 1929, followed in April 1930 by The Blue Angel with Dietrich and Emil Jannings, and music by Friedrich Hollaender; and in September that year The Three from the Filling Station with Lilian Harvey, Willy Fritsch and songs by the Comedian Harmonists.
 The success of these early sound films led the Berlin Chamber of Commerce to comment: "By now, sound film has become firmly established."